joetho786/PyCadence/README.md

 ## Usage
 1. Make sure to have a template init.ocn file ready
 2. In the ocn file placeholder values must be marked as {{value}} as shown in the sample init.ocn file placed in the sample folder
-3. Create a screen with name ocean_simulation using the following shell command
+3. Create a screen with name ocean_simulation using the following shell command.
+The screen should be in the directory of the init.ocn file
 ```shell
 screen -S ocean_simulation
 ```